aaftre/blog.aftre.net/resources/content/post-7.md

 For many years I would enjoy working through various diverse projects (setting up routers and firewalls, a NAS, an eggdrop bot etc...).
 I would finish the project and maybe need to come back to it some time later finding that I have forgotten key details about the implementation.
 With no documentation to refresh my memory revisiting projects was arduous.

-Keeping a blog seems like one way to fill this requirement.
+> Keeping a blog seems like one way to fill this requirement.

 Personally I wouldn't be one for a blogging platform.
 I'd like to retain some control over content, design and avoid platform/vendor lockin.
 Three separate but related philosophies generally drive my approach to projects; minimal viable product, suckless and the unix philosophy.
 And also cheapness.

 Initially I attempted to use a a $1 FreeBSD server which I maintained on atlantic.net.
 It already hosted OpenVPN that I used as an endpoint for Netflix traffic/content.
 At the time wordpress was the blogging standard and $1 got you 256MB of memory.
 Cramming FreeBSD, OpenVPN, PHP-FPM, nginx, and MySQL into such a limited memory footprint proved a tad unstable.
 The database was really the killer.
 Most wordpress sites should not only really be read only, but also static sites.

 The above afformentioned reasons also prevented me from using a managed service.
 I'd like to keep this as simple as possible.
 Somewhat of a contradiction to the unfortunate direction of modern day web development.
 I explored several options.
-Being fairly vendor/brand agnostic I looked for a platform that was 1) a static site generator 2) had no database dependancy 3) was written in PHP as I have PHP experience and 4) used blade templates.
+Being fairly vendor/brand agnostic I looked for a platform that fulfilled the following criteria;

+1. Is a static site generator.
+2. Has no database dependancy.
+3. Was written in PHP as I have PHP experience.
+4. Uses blade templates.

 Without a database content can be stored in markdown.
 I still want the ability to post media such as photos, videos, and pdfs on my blog.
 [Jamstack](https://jamstack.org/generators/) provides a convenient interface to compare static site generators.

 Cleaver looked like the best option.
 A blade template PHP based static site generator.
 It also has tailwind built in along with support for Vue and jQuery if you need such things.

-Oh yes, FOSS.
+> Oh yes, FOSS.

 Cleaver seemed like the best option, but Unfortunately it also seems like abandon ware.
 After cloning the repository and following the process documentation results in errors.